-Day 2: After, an early morning departure to San Tropez, spend the day anchored off of the beach at Baie de Pampelonne.
+Day 2: After, an early morning departure to Saint-Tropez, spend the day anchored off of the beach at Baie de Pampelonne.
 Later in the afternoon, make for the Basin and send the guests out for an evening of dockside exploring to check out the restaurants, cafes and clubs.

 Day 3: Head straight to the islands off of Cannes for another relaxing day before tying up in the old port.
 If the guests like bouillabaisse, this is the place.

-Day 4: Depart for Ville France or Bouleau Sur Mer.
+Day 4: Depart for Villefranche-sur-Mer or Beaulieu sur Mer.
 Guests can Jet Ski, kayak or paddleboard.
 From there, take a short jaunt to Port Hercules, Monaco.
-Make the guests' dinner reservations at Café des Paris and Casino Monte Carlo.
+Make the guests' dinner reservations at Café de Paris and Casino Monte Carlo.

 Day 5: After an overnight run to Portofino, your guests will awaken in the old port for a day of shopping, sitting in Italian cafes and sight seeing.